 - Melons (all sorts)

-For more in-depth insights into the possible effects of lectins in food and a detailed PDF list, check out this article.
+Find more in-depth insights into the possible effects and a detailed PDF list in my article on lectins.

-Since highly processed foods not only raise blood sugar and insulin levels but also have a severe pro-inflammatory effect, you should avoid them during intermittent fasting (Lopes et al. 201969).
+Since highly processed foods raise blood sugar and insulin levels and have a severe pro-inflammatory effect, you should avoid them during intermittent fasting (Lopes et al. 201969).

 Therefore, this one also applies to intermittent fasting: